vineetdhanawat/ricart-agrawala/README.md

  2 127.0.0.1 52000 # Location of node 2

 ## Usage
+	$ java -jar ricartagrwala 0
+	$ java -jar ricartagrwala 1
+	$ java -jar ricartagrwala <n>

 - Export a runnable jar file using eclipse.
 - Place config.txt and ricartagrawala.jar in same folder on all the nodes.
 - Execute commands on all the nodes in sequence, <n> = node number

-	java -jar ricartagrwala 0
-	java -jar ricartagrwala 1
-	java -jar ricartagrwala <n>

-- Thread hs a time delay of 15 seconds to start all the nodes.
+- Thread has a time delay of 15 seconds to start all the nodes.

 ## License